JaroslawWiosna/grand-mother-tongue/README.md

 `grand-mother-tongue` can tell you, if only you know your *Wikidata item*.

 Most likely you don't have your own *Wikidata item*.
 Too bad.
-You can always check out the blood of your favourite nobleman...
+You can always check out the blood of your favourite nobleman instead...

 ## Usage